 The most obvious application is to criminal proceedings, where alleged criminals are guaranteed a legal procedure to defend themselves.
 But it also extends to things like eminent domain: if the Vogons want to knock down Arthur Dent’s property to build an intergalactic hyperspace bypass, the Amendment would require that they notify Arthur Dent (and the other residents of earth) and provide a legal procedure to fight the demolition.
 Leaving a note at Alpha Centauri doesn’t count.

 Hence, this category of rights is called procedural due process.
-What exact legal procedure depends on the circumstance.
-The Supreme Court has interpreted this to mean the person whose liberty the government wants to deprive needs to have a chance to defend themselves.
-For example, those accused of violating criminal laws can try to prove that they are innocent.
+The exact legal procedure to which we are entitled depends on the circumstance.
+For example, those accused of violating criminal laws are entitled to a procedure in which they can argue their innocence.

 - The government encroaches a right that is “deeply rooted in our nation’s history and traditions.”